BuckShlegeris/BuckShlegeris.github.io/drafts/optimization.md

 - they have lots of argmaxes referring to each other

 I want to numerically solve this kind of problem.
 What's the best way to do this?

+I don't really know any methods for this except turning this into an optimiztion problem and using gradient descent.
+Is there something better I should do?